Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Verification

 \subsection{Verification Extension and Correctness}

-The final task is to extend the \imdp verification results to Process~\eqref{eq:system} even though the \imdp does not model the partial-observability of the system.
-This is possible by observing that the value iteration procedures in Eq.~\eqref{eq:plow} and Eq.~\eqref{eq:pup} are solved by finding the \emph{extreme} actions at each state -- all other actions have outcomes that lie in the satisfaction probability intervals.
+The final task is to extend the \imdp verification results to Process~\eqref{eq:system} even though the \imdp does not model the measurement noise on the system.
+This is possible by observing that the value iteration procedures in \eqref{eq:plow} and \eqref{eq:pup} are solved by finding the \emph{extreme} actions at each state.
+All other actions have outcomes that lie in the satisfaction probability intervals.
 The following theorem asserts that these intervals, defined for $\qimdp$, bound the probability that all paths initialized at $x\in\qimdp$ satisfy $\PathFormula$.

-\begin{theorem} Let $\qimdp\in \Qimdp$ be both a region in $\FullSet$ and a state of the \imdp abstraction constructed on dataset $\dataset$, and $\plow(\qimdp)$ and $\pup(\qimdp)$ be the lower- and upper-bound probabilities of satisfying $\PathFormula$ from $q$ computed by the procedure in Section~\ref{subsec:modelchecking}.
+\begin{theorem} Let $\qimdp\in \Qimdp$ be both a region in $\FullSet$ and a state of the \imdp abstraction constructed on dataset $\dataset$, and $\plow(\qimdp)$ and $\pup(\qimdp)$ be the lower- and upper-bound probabilities of satisfying $\PathFormula$ from $\qimdp$ computed by the procedure in Section~\ref{subsec:modelchecking}.
 Further, let $x \in \qimdp$ be a point and $\Pr(\omega_{\x}\Satisfies\PathFormula\mid \omega_{\x}(0) = x,\strX)$ be the probability that all paths initialized at $x$ satisfy $\PathFormula$ under strategy $\strX$ given $\dataset$.
 Then, it holds that

 for every strategy $\strX$. \end{theorem} \begin{proof} We present the proof of the lower bound; the proof for the upper bound is analogous.
 Furthermore, in what follows for the sake of a simpler notation, we assume that $\strX$ is stationary, i.e., $\strX:\reals^{n}\to A.$ The case of time-dependent strategies follows similarly.
-The following lemma shows a value iteration that computes the probability of satisfying $\PathFormula$ from initial state $x$ under $\strX$ in $k$ steps. \begin{lemma} Let $\Qimdp^0$ and $\Qimdp^1$ be sets of discrete regions that satisfy $\PathFormula$ with probability 0 and 1, respectively, and $\FullSet^0 = \cup_{\qimdp \in \Qimdp^0} \, \qimdp$ and $\FullSet^1 = \cup_{\qimdp \in \Qimdp^1} \, q$.
+The following lemma shows a value iteration that computes the probability of satisfying $\PathFormula$ from initial state $x$ under $\strX$ in $k$ steps. \begin{lemma} Let $\Qimdp^0$ and $\Qimdp^1$ be sets of discrete regions that satisfy $\PathFormula$ with probability 0 and 1, respectively, and $\FullSet^0 = \cup_{\qimdp \in \Qimdp^0} \, \qimdp$ and $\FullSet^1 = \cup_{\qimdp \in \Qimdp^1} \, \qimdp$.
 Further, let $V_k^{\strX}:\reals^n \to \reals $ be defined recursively as